 These vendors were designed for those who want to homeschool but need guidance.
-A teacher’s manual, some workbooks, pre-printed tests, a book of answer keys, and set lesson plans, make these curriculums seem fool proof.
-They are a far cry from the cobbled together curriculums of those early homeschool pioneers.
+A teacher’s manual, some workbooks, pre-printed tests, a book of answer keys, and set lesson plans, make these curriculums seem foolproof.
+They are a far cry from the cobbled-together curriculums of those early homeschool pioneers.
 Albeit, does that make them better?

 While there are some truly wonderful curriculum vendors and textbooks available, education is not about textbooks and tests!
 Textbooks were created to easily school many children in a systematical way and ensure roughly the same results.
 This is not to say that textbooks should never be used, they surely have their place, however, we must be careful not to fall into the trap of believing that everything we want or need to learn must have a textbook, workbook, and unit end tests.

 Before textbooks, people still were educated, primarily at home, using books and the passing on of wisdom.
-Books used to be a luxury for sure, and we are blessed to have access to the amount of books we do.
+Books used to be a luxury for sure, and we are blessed to have access to the number of books we do.
 So why not take advantage of the books around us to create a learning experience that busts outside the box?
 Homeschooling is not about school at home, it is an educational lifestyle!